 Thrifty parents can keep their kiddies entertained without splashing the cash thanks to SoGlos’s handy hot list, rounding up 10 affordable, family-friendly attractions in Gloucestershire.

-With everything from trampolining to farm park fun, there’s plenty of inspiration to keep children happy, in this handy hot list.
+With everything from trampolining at XJump to farm park fun, there’s plenty of inspiration to keep children happy, in this handy hot list.

 Lively little ones can jump, bounce and boing to their heart’s content at Xjump in Gloucester, playing dodgeball, reaching new heights and burning off bounds of energy.